-Any amendments generate a full re-issue of this document.
+Any amendments are full re-issues of this document.

 GEN 0.6 - TABLE OF CONTENTS TO PART ONE

 GEN 1.
 NATIONAL REGULATIONS AND REQUIREMENTS

 GEN 1.1 Designated authorities 13 GEN 1.2 Entry, transit and departure of aircraft 14 GEN 1.3 Entry, transit and departure of passengers and crew 16 GEN 1.4 Entry, transit and departure of cargo 18 GEN 1.5 Aircraft instruments, equipment and flight documents 19 GEN 1.6 Summary of national regulations and international agreements/conventions 20 GEN 1.7 Differences from ICAO Standards, Recommended Practises and Procedures 21